SourenaMOOSAVI/Multi-Threading-and-Lock-Free-Programming/README.md

 - Protect shared resources from race conditions.
 - Avoid unnecessary locking to maximize concurrency.

+### Best Practices

+- **Minimize Lock Scope**: Place `std::lock_guard` as close as possible to the critical section (e.g., around `counter++` rather than the entire loop) to maximize concurrency.
+- **Avoid Deadlocks**: When using multiple mutexes, lock them in a consistent order or use `std::scoped_lock` to avoid deadlocks.
+- **Consider Alternatives**: For simple operations like incrementing a counter, atomic operations (next section) may be more efficient.

-### Further Considerations
+### Trade-offs

-- **Use `std::unique_lock`**
-  - If you need more control over the mutex (like deferred locking or timed locking), consider using `std::unique_lock`.
-  - It provides more flexibility than `std::lock_guard`, but also requires more careful management.

-- **Use `std::scoped_lock`**
-  - If you have multiple mutexes to lock, consider using `std::scoped_lock` to lock them all at once.
-  - This prevents deadlocks by ensuring that all locks are acquired in a consistent order.

-A downside of using mutexes is that they can introduce contention and reduce performance if not used carefully.

-- **Overhead**: Mutexes can introduce overhead due to context switching and locking mechanisms.
+- **Overhead**: Mutexes introduce locking overhead and potential contention, which can impact performance.
-- **Deadlocks**: Improper use of mutexes can lead to deadlocks, where two or more threads are waiting for each other to release locks.
+- **Complexity**: Improper mutex usage can lead to deadlocks or performance bottlenecks.

 We will cover more advanced synchronization techniques in the next examples with atomic operations and lock-free programming.